lumeyus/Read-Write-Synchronization/README.md

 # Read-Write-Synchronization
 C++ program that reads data from a file, performs computation on that data, and writes the results into a separate output file.
 Uses multithreading with std::thread to improve the performance of the program.

-## Purpose
+# Purpose
-To both practice simple object-oriented multithreaded programming design and to create a modularized prototype for a simulation software.
+To both practice simple object-oriented multithreaded programming design and to create a modularized prototype for software.

-## Progress
+# Progress
-- 2/16 19:30 : Project created
+- 2/16 : Project created
-- 2/17 2:00 : Have created a System class that executes simultaneous counting of separate private members, along with adding to a shared sum.
+- 2/17 : Have created a System class that executes simultaneous counting of separate private members, along with adding to a shared sum.
 Verified that sums all count to set amount.
-- Some time before 2/28 : Designed and implemented abstractions for input/output buffers
+- 2/23 : Designed and implemented abstractions for input/output buffers
-- 2/28 17:00 : Completed full multithreaded I/O algorithm; currently transfers string values from one file to another
+- 2/28 : Completed full multithreaded I/O algorithm; currently transfers string values from one file to another

 ## To-Do's
 - ~~Design abstractions for the input/output buffers~~